 The Sorcerer Supreme possesses a formidable arsenal of magical artifacts, two of which are particularly recognizable-- the Eye of Agamotto and the Cloak of Levitation.
 The Eye of Agamotto is an artifact with many uses, such as vastly extending Dr. Strange's psychic abilities, inter dimensional travel, emitting a light that pierces all deception and is anathema to evil beings, serving as a protective talisman, and other feats.
 It can be used as an almost irresistible offensive weapon, though Strange rarely does so.
 Similar to Mjolnir, the Eye can only be used by those it deems as morally worthy.
 The Cloak of Levitation has been a third set of hands for Dr. Strange, responding to his thoughts to entangle opponents, and allowing him to fly and levitate.
 It is virtually indestructible and has shielded him from attacks as well.

 Strange also possesses the Orb of Agamotto, a sort of hyper-powerful crystal ball that allows clairvoyant perception of anywhere in any dimension or realm.
 Other powerful artifacts in his possession include the Book of the Vishanti, the Darkhold tome, and the Wand of Watoomb.
 His abode in Greenwich Village known as the Sanctum Sanctorum, both defies normal spatial law and is of such magical potency in its protections that it may be considered an artifact itself.
-Doctor Strange has recently also come into the possession of the Soul Gem.
+Doctor Strange has also come into the possession of the Soul Gem in the past.

 Earth-295 What If...?
 X-Men: Age of Apocalypse